clearlinux/autospec/README.rst

   This option causes package ``.so`` files to be added to the ``lib`` subpackage instead of the ``dev`` subpackage.

+dev_requires_extras
+  If this option is set, the ``extras`` subpackage is marked as a dependency of the ``dev`` package.

 autoupdate
   This option indicates that the package is trusted enough to be automatically update to its newest available version when set to ``true``.
 This flag is intended to be used by tools running autospec automatically.

+compat
+  This option indicates the package is a library compatibility package and only provides versioned library files.

+nodebug
+  If this option is set, ``debuginfo`` is not created for this package.

 Name and version resolution
 ===========================